 - Write short and simple phrases or sentences.

-Another point to highlight are the parts that correspond to the language skills that the student must master, as well as their duration and their percentage of the score:
+Another point to highlight is the parts that correspond to the language skills that the student must master, as well as their duration and their percentage of the score:

 How to prepare to present the KET

 For all exams, it is necessary to study to obtain a good or excellent grade.
 We must inform you a priori that, from January 2020, there will be some changes in the way in which the global scores of this exam will be presented: